highlayer-team/glomium/README.md

 This will produce required `build` directory.

+## Support the developer

+Glomium is maintained by the team at [Rareweave](https://rareweave.store), best way to support us is to go straight to our app and buy some NFTs

 ## Contributions

 Contributions to Glomium are welcomed as it is a foundational component of the Glome smart contract engine.
 Feel free to fork, submit pull requests, or raise issues.